FrederikkeGylstorff/QuizWebTest/README.md

 # Getting Started with Web dev test

 The objective of the test is to make a simple quiz editor where you can CRUD quizzes for a quiz-game.
-Data will not be expected to be saved between page reloads.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
 ### `npm start`

 Runs the app in the development mode.\